Jumbo (2008 film): Plot

 Jumbo manages to go into the tent of prince Vikramaditya.
 Vikramaditya then saves Jumbo from the soldiers.
 It is then revealed that Vikramaditya is the captured prince of Shakti Nagar.
 Vikramaditya calms Jumbo down by simply placing a hand on his head and assuring him nothing is going to happen to him.
-The army chief aka Senapati Gattu comes to ask if Jumbo is in his tent to which he denies.
+The army chief, aka Senapati, comes to ask if Jumbo is in his tent, which he denies.
 When he returns to his tent, he sees that Jumbo has fled the scene.

 After running away from the camp, Jumbo realises that he is separated from his mother and is lost in the jungle.
-He wanders in the jungle for a while, where he meets Sonia, a cute pink elephant. she takes him to her village and makes him meet a wise old Mahout who is the guardian of Sonia.
-He sees that Jumbo is badly wounded and tend to him.
+He wanders in the jungle for a while, where he meets Sonia, a cute pink elephant.
+She takes him to her village and makes him meet a wise old Mahout who is the guardian of Sonia.
+He sees that Jumbo is badly wounded and tends to him.
 One day, Shauryagarh soldiers come to the village for grains and food.
 During this commotion, Jumbo, who is now all well, sneaks off into the woods.
 Sonia sees this and follows him.
-While searching for Jumbo, she is attacked by animals and Jumbo saves her, injuring himself again. the Mahout is very much impressed by Jumbo's bravery.
+While searching for Jumbo, she is attacked by animals, and Jumbo saves her, injuring himself again.
+The Mahout is very impressed by Jumbo's bravery.
 Jumbo, still in search of his father, tries to talk to Dildar Yadav.
 Dilbar reveals that Yudhveer was the King's warrior elephant and says that he must be in the palace only.

-Jumbo excited wants to go to the palace, but its shown that only warrior elephants can go in the palace.
-So he joins the Mahout's elephant troop who are training to be warriors for the competition to become a royal elephant.
-Jumbo who is weak at first, gains a lot of strength and grows up to become a very strong elephant who overpowers all the other elephant.
+Jumbo excited wants to go to the palace, but it's shown that only warrior elephants can go in the palace.
+So he joins the Mahout's elephant troop, who are training to be warriors for the competition to become a royal elephant.
+Jumbo, who is weak at first, gains a lot of strength and grows up to become a very strong elephant who overpowers all the other elephants.
 Now all grown up, Jumbo and Sonia, who is shown to be Jumbo's girlfriend, are enjoying their alone time during a village festival.
-The Shauryagarh soldiers are still fending off the village. but this time Jumbo fights off everyone and defeats the soldiers.
+The Shauryagarh soldiers are still fending off the village.
+But this time Jumbo fights off everyone and defeats the soldiers.